 The recommended intake for new generation 2:1 fructose drinks can be substantially higher, at up to 90g per hour.
 Read more on 2:1 Fructose.

 How much difference?

 The nutrition guidelines for an Iron distance can provide your working muscles with 1000g of carbohydrate (4000kcal) during an 11 hour race.
 Compare that to the 400g of carbohydrate typically stored in your body at the start of an event when you are fresh.
-The guidelines for Olympic, 70.3 and Iron distance will all provide your body with the maximum carbohydrate and optimum caffeine intake, in order to maximise your performance.
+The guidelines for Olympic, middle and Iron distance will all provide your body with the maximum carbohydrate and optimum caffeine intake, in order to maximise your performance.
 And remember, if you cannot consume the full amount shown, then consuming 80g of carbohydrate per hour is better than 60g and that’s better than 40g.
 The general rule is: the more carbohydrate you can consume (up to a maximum of 90g per hour), the stronger and faster you can go.

 Caffeine and performance

 A moderate dose of caffeine can improve triathlon performance in it’s own right.
 It stimulates the body’s nervous system, making you more alert, increasing concentration and reducing the feeling of effort.
 Research indicates that caffeine, when taken in moderation, does not significantly add to dehydration during an event.

 HIGH5 Nutrition Guides

 Applying the latest scientific knowledge, HIGH5 has developed step-by-step nutrition guides for each sport, race distance (Sprint, Olympic, 70.3 and Iron), race day weather and athlete body-weight.
 The triathlon nutrition guides are practical, easy to follow and ensure the optimum performance boosting intake of carbohydrate and caffeine.
 If you follow these guides you will race substantially faster and further.